-Online Winter School January 16-27, 2023: Justice for victims of conflict-related sexual violence and human trafficking?
+Online Summer School July 3-14, 2023: Justice for victims of conflict-related sexual violence and human trafficking?

 Thousands of men, women and children are forced into sexual slavery or raped during conflict-situations, and/or, when fleeing conflict, are forced by human traffickers into exploitative practices en route and in the country of destination.
 What is done to address these crimes and are these approaches contributing to realizing justice?

 All around the world, numerous men, women, boys and girls suffer the harsh consequences of conflict-related sexual violence and human trafficking.
 Thousands of men, women and children are forced into sexual slavery or raped during conflict-situations, and/or, when fleeing conflict, are forced by human traffickers into exploitative practices en route and in the country of destination.
 One only needs to watch the news about what is happening today in (former) conflict areas and in the wake of the refugee crisis in Europe to see that these practices are ever present.
 Both phenomena are crimes that affect the physical integrity of human beings and cause gender inequality worldwide.
 In addressing both crimes, which take place in conflict, transitional and/or peacetime situations, a contribution is made to remedy that injustice.